Bank of England's Bailey vows to "see the job through" on inflation

-LONDON, July 10 (Reuters) - Bank of England Governor Andrew Bailey said on Monday the British central bank had to "see the job through" on bringing down high inflation.
+LONDON, July 10 (Reuters) - Bank of England Governor Andrew Bailey said on Monday the British central bank had to "see the job through" on bringing down an inflation rate that is running higher than in any other major rich economy.

 "It is crucial that we see the job through, meet our mandate to return inflation to its 2% target and provide the environment of price stability in which the UK economy can thrive," Bailey said in the text of a speech he was due to deliver later on Monday to finance executives at London's Mansion House.